gnosis/GECO/Proposals/PredictionOfPredictions.md

 - So, add voting and ability to upgrade the voting contract itself by voting.
     - Add a nontransferrable voting token.
         - Proportional to donated WETH token (calculation of the amount of voting token should be upgradeable).
-        - Myself receive (as the first estimation) $200000 in voting rights to keep the system under my control until enough big players enter.
+        - Myself receive (as the first estimation) $140000 in non-transferrable voting rights to keep the system under my control until enough big players enter.
-    - For start voting would possibly be quadratic for voting token with BrigthID anti-Sybil.
+    - For start voting we can use DAOstack.

 A future upgrade of the voting contract is expected to use a DAOstack DAO.